-These guidelines shall be fully ratified after passage by a two-thirds majority of the Student Senate seats filled, a majority of the votes cast in a student body referendum, and the approval of the Missouri State University Board of Governors.
+These guidelines shall be fully ratified after passage by a two-thirds majority of the Student Senate seats filled, a majority of the votes cast in a student body referendum, and the approval of the Missouri State University President.

 These guidelines shall go into effect immediately following their adoption by the student body and by the President of the university.
 These guidelines shall take precedence over all former Wyrick Commission guidelines.
 These guidelines shall not be construed as retroactive.
 Any Commissioner in office at the time of adoption of these guidelines shall serve the remainder of the stated term of office in accordance with these guidelines.